Reformation Launches Its First Sneaker Ever–And It’s Fully Recyclable

-Reformation has long had sustainable practices at the forefront of its business model — from utilizing dead-stock fabric in the production process to offsetting resources and energy used to disclosing the individual environmental impact of each garment to customers.
-The brand’s latest release is just the cherry on top of its already-sustainable fashion: a fully recyclable sneaker.
+Reformation has long had sustainable practices at the forefront of its business model, including utilizing dead-stock fabric in the production process, offsetting resources and energy used, and disclosing the individual environmental impact of each garment to customers.
+The brand’s latest release is just the cherry on top of its already sustainable fashion: a fully recyclable sneaker.

 The white leather shoe comes with contrast piping in five different colorways: light green, green green, midnight blue, beige-y pink, and a blue floral print.
 Scroll down to learn more about Reformation's first-ever sneaker that just happens to be sustainable.